 Edit field Description Used or required by simulations Field name in datastructure Imperviousness Impervious area as a percentage of the actual model area.
 For values >= 20%, the catchment is an urban catchment.
 For values < 20%, the catchment is a rural one.
 Yes ModelC2Impervi- ousArea Use Parameter Set Reference to a set of model parame- ters to be used for the current catch- ment Yes ModelC2ParCID Use Local Parame- ters Allows for local use of individual param- eters Optional ModelC2LocalNo Reduction Factor Local value of the hydrological reduc- tion factor Optional ModelC2RedFactor Init.
-Loss Local value of the initial loss Optional ModelC2IIoss Lag Time Local value of the lag time Optional ModelC2LagTime
+Loss Local value of the initial loss Optional ModelC2lloss Lag Time Local value of the lag time.
+If this field is left empty for a catch- ment defined with local parameters, then a lag time of 5 minutes is used in the simulation Optional ModelC2LagTime

-Table 4.9 Overview of the Linear Reservoir C2 attributes (Table msm_Catchment)
+Table 4.9 Overview of the Linear Reservoir C2 attributes (Table msm\Catchment)